n01103934/Thermometer/index.md

 # Oct 23 2018
 This week I soldered my TMP006 IR temperature sensor, connected wires from my sensor to broadcom development platform and I am currently trying to get my sensor to detect my I2C address on Raspberry Pi 3.
-Based on the project schedule I am on track because it shows that week eight I have to complete the breadboard milestone which will be my midterm for this week.
-The project has not changed I still using my materials like sensor and Raspberry Pi 3 based on my Proposal.
+Based on the project schedule I am on track because it shows that week eight I have to complete the breadboard milestone.
+Next week I have to design a PCB Board I will email the prototype lab my gerber files of circuit diagram inorder to design one.
+The project has not changed I am still using the same materials like sensor and Raspberry Pi 3 based on my Proposal.
 [picture of my circuit](https://raw.githubusercontent.com/n01103934/Thermometer/master/images/Thermometer%20Circuit%20Diagram.PNG)

 # Oct 16 2018